 Sage's exploits have been recounted in numerous articles over the years, even immortalized on celluloid in the classic 1963 film The Great Escape.
 The film's protagonist, portrayed by Steve McQueen, was based largely on Sage's exploits as a P.O.W.

 In 1985, the retired Col. Sage penned his autobiography, a thrilling read titled Sage: Dagger of the O.S.S.

 Upon learning of his initial capture, Sage's Cougar teammate, center and team Captain Chris Rumburg, wept for his good friend, fearing the inevitability of his execution once the Nazis discovered his O.S.S. ties.
 Thankfully, the Germans never learned they had a spy on their hands.

 It wasn't the only loss that would hit especially close to home for Sage.
 His high school football coach at North Central in Spokane, Archie Buckley, was killed in action during the 1945 battle of Iwo Jima while aboard the USS Saratoga.
-Buckley had quarterbacked the 1929 Cougars to a 10-2 record and also starred on both the diamond and hardwood for Washington State.
+Buckley (pictured above) had quarterbacked the 1929 Cougars to a 10-2 record and also starred in baseball and basketball for WSC.

 However, Sage would suffer his greatest war-related heartbreak in 1968, when his son, Captain Terence F. Sage, was killed in Vietnam.